 Research governance is the framework by which the University manages research to ensure research integrity is maintained.
-This framework includes principles, legal and regulatory provisions, standards of good practice, policies, guidance, systems, management and supervision.
+This framework includes principles, legal and regulatory provisions, standards of good practice, policies, guidance, systems, project management, research data management and supervision.
 Further information about UWE's framework for research governance is set out in the University's Code of Good Research Conduct